-Dr. Zhou is the ECE Outstanding Teacher of Year 2014 at Southern Illinois University Carbondale and a recipient of the best paper award at the 2014 International Conference on Wireless Communications and Signal Processing.
-Dr. Zhou is currently serving on the editorial board of IEEE Transactions on Wireless Communications.
+Dr. Zhou is the ECE Outstanding Teacher of Year 2014 at Southern Illinois University Carbondale and a recipient of the Best Paper Award at the 2014 International Conference on Wireless Communications and Signal Processing.
+Dr. Zhou is a Senior Member of IEEE and has served as an editor for IEEE Transactions on Wireless Communications since 2013.

 If you are self-motivated and interested in working with Dr. Zhou on exciting research topics and funded projects, please email him with your resume and academic transcripts.